-Media are asked to announce PCA’s HEATLINE phone number, 215-765-9040, during news and weather reports pertaining to the heat wave and to feature the information prominently on media websites.
+Media are asked to announce PCA’s HEATLINE phone number, 215-765-9040 during news and weather reports pertaining to the heat wave and to feature the information prominently on media websites.

-Neighbors, friends and relatives are urged to look in on elderly persons, as they who may be especially vulnerable to the heat.
+Neighbors, friends and relatives are urged to look in on elderly persons, as they may be especially vulnerable to the heat.
 The elderly, individuals with chronic medical conditions, those on medication, and persons who live alone and receive few visitors are encouraged to call PCA’s Heatline for advice on coping with the heat.
 In addition, callers may contact PCA’s Heatline on behalf of another individual who may be at risk for heat stress.